discord-jar/discord.jar/README.md

 Everything that needs doing can be found in the [Issues](https://github.com/seailz/discord.jv/issues) tab, so if you're interested in helping out it would be greatly appreciated!

 ## Documentation
 There is currently no documentation, but it will be avaliable [here](https://discord-jv.gitbook.io/discord.jv-documentation/) when it's ready.
+Although there is no documentation, there are still examples which are avaliable [here](https://github.com/discord-jv/discord.jv/tree/main/examples)

 ## Contributing
 If you want to contribute to this project, feel free to do so!
 Everything that needs doing can be found in the [Issues](https://github.com/seailz/discord.jv/issues) tab,